 The Scorpion King (2002), starring Dwayne Johnson back when he was still billing himself as The Rock, was a modest success.
 It was a spinoff from The Mummy Returns (2001), where the Scorpion King had originally appeared, and amounted to no more than a lightweight and forgettable sword-and-sorcery adventure.
 However, it was clearly enough for The Scorpion King to be continued on in several sequels.
 These consist of The Scorpion King: Rise of a Warrior (2008) starring Michael Copon, and The Scorpion King 3: Battle for Redemption (2012) and The Scorpion King 4: Quest for Power (2015) both starring Victor Webster.

 This fifth entry in the series has been placed in the hands of Don Michael Paul, an actor who debuted as director of the Steven Seagal film Half Past Dead (2002) and has a made a career out of making mostly action films that are sequels to other people’s films.
 His films as director include Company of Heroes (2013), Jarhead 2: Field of Fire (2014), Sniper: Legacy (2014), Kindergarten Cop 2 (2016) and Sniper: Ghost Shooter (2016).
-Paul has regularly dabbled in genre material with the horror film The Garden (2006), Lake Placid: The Final Chapter (2012), Tremors: Bloodlines (2015), Death Race: Beyond Anarchy (2018) and Tremors: A Cold Day in Hell (2018), while he also wrote the Cyberpunk biker film Harley Davidson and the Marlboro Man (1991) and has another whole career as an actor.
+Paul has regularly dabbled in genre material with the horror film The Garden (2006), Lake Placid: The Final Chapter (2012), Tremors: Bloodlines (2015), Death Race: Beyond Anarchy (2018), Tremors: A Cold Day in Hell (2018), Jarhead: Law of Return (2019), Bulletproof 2 (2020) and Tremors: Shrieker Island (2020), while he also wrote the Cyberpunk biker film Harley Davidson and the Marlboro Man (1991) and has another whole career as an actor.

 The Scorpion King films are such a low expectation series that it is hard to drum up enthusiasm for a fifth offering.
 About all that the films have in common is a bodybuilder hero named Mathayus who is an Akkadian nicknamed The Scorpion King (not that we have ever seen Mathayus reign over a kingdom).
 This makes the films little more than the equivalent of the Italian peplum of the 1960s that began with Hercules (1958), albeit with better budgets and slightly more fantasy elements, or a less brutal version of Robert E. Howard’s Conan.
 In almost all cases, the filmmakers cast a barely known fighter and throw them into a series of action scenes set around a minimally sketched-out sword-and-sorcery plot (here the idea of the soul-stealing sword has been appropriated from Stormbringer in Michael Moorcock’s Elric stories).